Did you know that the United States Postal Service handles nearly 500 million pieces of mail each day?

 As challenging as sending your wedding invitations can be, you can’t relax until you get all your RSVPs back.
 RSVPs are crucial for your wedding plans because having an accurate headcount can make a huge impact on catering costs and other expenses.

 Lots of people understand how difficult wedding planning can be, so they’ll be sympathetic and return their RSVPs as soon as possible.
-However, you should include a deadline to respond on your wedding invitation.
+However, you should include a deadline to respond on your wedding invitation in case you know any lovable procrastinators.

 If your guest list is small, you can get away with setting the deadline two or three weeks ahead of the wedding.
 However, larger guest lists create more uncertainties.
 To be on the safe side, one month’s notice is the perfect compromise to help guests figure out their own schedule and allow you to notify your caterer and venue.